-Finally, lawyers are members of their communities.
+Finally, judges are members of their communities.
 They must give a lead to community discussion of HIV/AIDS, its causes, and the behavioural modifications that are necessary to arrest the spread of the epidemic.

-We cannot be interested in everything.
-But many of the features of HIV/AIDS are relevant to the professional duties of Typically, laws stigmatise, and judges and other lawyers. sometimes criminalise conduct which is relevant, eg the sexual activities outside marriage; prostitution; homosexual activities; and injecting drug use.
+Judges cannot be interested in everything.
+But many of the features of HIV/AIDS are relevant to the professional duties of Typically, laws stigmatise, and sometimes criminalise judges. conduct which is relevant, eg the sexual activities outside marriage; prostitution; consensual, adult homosexual activities; and injecting drug use.
 It is therefore the duty of judicial officers to reflect upon the effectiveness of current laws, in so far as they are relevant to the epidemic.
-Where law has become part of the problem, legal practitioners (being better informed and usually more powerful) have a responsibility to add their voices to the discussion of law reform.
-In default of a cure for, or vaccine against, HIV/AIDS, the only readily-available weapon in society's armoury is behaviour modification.
-It is the lesson which lawyers can tell society that strong criminal sanctions are only of limited use in securing and reinforcing behaviour modification in such basic activities as sex and drug use.
+Where law has become part of the problem, judicial officers (being better informed and usually more powerful) have a responsibility to add their voices to the discussion of law reform.
+In default of a cure for, or vaccine against, HIV/AIDS, the only weapon in society's armoury is behaviour modification.
+Alas, it is the lesson which judges can tell society that strong criminal sanctions are only of limited use in securing and reinforcing behaviour modification in such basic activities as sex and drug use.